 - Get a good sized USB thumb drive and use it to back up your important projects regularly.

-2. Multimedia Software Available in the
+2. Adobe Software Available in the

 - Photoshop - the industry